kubernetes/enhancements/keps/sig-apps/961-maxunavailable-for-statefulset/README.md

   CRI or CNI may require updating that component before the kubelet.
 -->

-- If both api-server and kube-controller-manager enabled this feature, then `maxUnavailable` will take effect.
+- If both api-server and kube-controller-manager have a version where the feature is enabled, then `maxUnavailable` will take effect.
-- If only api-server enabled this feature, because statefulset controller is unaware of this feature, then we'll fall into the default rolling-update behavior, one pod at a time.
+- If only api-server has a version where the feature is enabled, because statefulset controller is unaware of this feature, then we'll fall into the default rolling-update behavior, one pod at a time.
-- If only kube-controller-manager enabled this feature, then this field is invisible to users, we'll keep the default rolling-update behavior, one pod at a time.
+- If only kube-controller-manager has a version where the feature is enabled, then this field is invisible to users, we'll keep the default rolling-update behavior, one pod at a time.
-- If both api-server and kube-controller-manager disabled this feature, then only one Pod will be updated at a time as the default behavior.
+- If both api-server and kube-controller-manager have a version where the feature is enabled, then only one Pod will be updated at a time as the default behavior.

 ## Production Readiness Review Questionnaire